dsanson/Pandoc.tmbundle/README.markdown

 If $TM\_PANDOC\_BIB points to a bibtex or mods xml file, then you can use TextMate's autocompletion (type part of a word then hit the ESCAPE key) to complete citation keys.
 I have no idea how robust this is: I am just using regexps in ruby to find the citation keys.

+## MultiMarkdown ##

+I've included a few commands for quickly converting between MMD syntax and Pandoc syntax.
+There are commands for converting MMD metadata to and from Pandoc metadata (i.e., the Title Block).
+There is also a command for converting MMD formatted citations, like `[p.
+20][#citekey]` to Pandoc formatted citations, like `[citekey@p.
+20]`.